The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 The wisdom of the masses can be a great way to hone one’s craft.
-This is evidenced by Daniel Soo—the stall owner of Famous Sungei Road Trishaw Laksa—who literally crowdsourced the recipe of his famous dish by listening intently to customer feedback and suggestions.
-Besides laksa (spicy coconut-based noodle soup), visitors should also try the store’s signature mee siam (rice vermicelli in a sweet and sour gravy), which incorporates fruit juice to enhance the flavour.
+This is evidenced by Daniel Soo—owner of Famous Sungei Road Trishaw Laksa—who literally crowdsourced the recipe of his famous dish by listening intently to customer feedback and suggestions.
+Besides laksa (spicy, coconut-based noodle soup), visitors should also try the store’s signature mee siam (rice vermicelli in a sweet and sour gravy), which incorporates fruit juice for enhanced flavour.

 Hong Lim Market & Food Centre.
 531A Upper Cross Street #02–66, Singapore 051531. +65 9750 8326.